StreetScout

 Where is Innisfail?

-Innisfail is a suburb of Queensland, Australia.
+Innisfail is a suburb of Queensland, Australia, in the Cassowary Coast local government area.

 What is the population of Innisfail?